cloudogu/k8s-backup-operator/docs/operations/exclude_patterns_for_a_restore_en.md

 all resources that are required for the backup, the ces load balancer and the certificate are excluded from the cleanup.
 These resources are retained after the cleanup.

-## Exclude files in the restore process
+## Exclude resources in the restore process

 A [Plugin for excluding resources from the backup](https://github.com/cloudogu/velero-plugin-for-restore-exclude/) exists for the restore provider `velero`.
 This plugin can be used with `velero` in the cluster and